GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP02/README.md

 significant because the wave amplitudes are not negligible compared to the depth (especially for cases B and C).
 Dispersion also matters physically because the wave length is not very long short compared to the water depth (moreso for cases B and C).
-Dispersion causes the reflected wave to be delayed in the experimental data, as compared to the linear solution.
-It also causes short waves to form in the experiments, over regions where non-dispersive shallow water models predict shock formation.
+Dispersion causes short waves to form in the experiments, over regions where non-dispersive shallow water models predict shock formation.

 The [SWALS model](BP2_testcases.f90) is setup to take the numerical method as a commandline argument.
 This is used to test the linear shallow water solver (`linear`) as well as two